 Our state-of-the-art facilities are located at the heart of Seattle's biomedical community, bringing together over 1,000 of the best minds in pediatric research in more than 330,000 square feet across three campus buildings.
 We are passionate about our work, and we'd love to share our discoveries with you.
 Let us know if there's an area of research you are interested in, or just come down and hear what's new.

-, director of research community relations, to request a tour of Seattle Children's Research Institute.
+Contact us to request a tour of Seattle Children's Research Institute.

 Jack R. MacDonald Building